couchbaselabs/WebSockets-Cocoa/README.md

+⚠️ This repo is obsolete and not used.
+The implementation of BLIP in Couchbase Lite for Cocoa is split between [Couchbase Lite iOS](https://github.com/couchbase/couchbase-lite-ios) for the transport and [BLIP](https://github.com/couchbase/couchbase-lite-core/tree/master/Networking/BLIP) for the protocol.

 This is an Objective-C implementation of the [WebSocket][WEBSOCKET] protocol, for iOS and Mac OS.
 It includes a protocol extension called BLIP that adds RPC-style functionality.

 It's built on top of Robbie Hanson's excellent [CocoaAsyncSocket][ASYNC] library.
 Its WebSocket class started out as a hack of a class from his [CocoaHTTPServer][HTTPSERVER], but has evolved from there.